10 Things You Should Know About Having Sex in Your 40s

 4. Don’t shy away from your sexual needs

-We’ve been taught that sexual talks can be inappropriate, but to satisfy yourself in bed properly, you should converse with your partner.
+We’ve been taught that sexual talk can be inappropriate, but to satisfy yourself in bed properly, you should converse with your partner.
 Try out new styles and foreplay so your sex life will not slowly die.

 Always keep your needs and those of your partner in mind as you explore these options.